Sapient-Predictive-Analytics/Data-Driven_Catalyst/Funds/examples.md

 ![Plot](https://github.com/Sapient-Predictive-Analytics/Data-Driven_Catalyst/blob/main/Funds/lnhist_python.png)

-* The distribution appears to be roughly normal but with some notable peaks and valleys.
+*The log-transformed histogram shows a concentrated range of requested amounts with a prominent peak around the log value of 10, and it also reveals the spread and occasional outliers in the data.*
 The peak around the log value of 10 suggests a significant number of proposals requested amounts in that range.
 This corresponds to a requested amount of approximately 𝑒10 or 22,026 in the original scale.
 The distribution tapers off on both sides, indicating fewer proposals requested significantly lower or higher amounts.
-There are very few proposals with extremely high log values (above 13), indicating that only a small number of requests are significantly larger than the majority.*
+There are very few proposals with extremely high log values (above 13), indicating that only a small number of requests are significantly larger than the majority.